-- · Students are to remain seated - Students are to raise hand and ask permission to use restroom, water fountain, or be excused from cafeteria. - · Students eating breakfast are to sit at one of the designated breakfast tables until their meal is finished. - Students eating breakfast need to finish quickly and move to their designated area in order to make room for other students to eat breakfast. - Students who do not eat breakfast at school may not sit at the designated breakfast tables. - The cafeteria is to be kept clean.
+- Students are to remain seated until finished eating. - Students eating breakfast need to finish quickly and move to their designated area in order to make room for other students to eat breakfast. - Students who do not eat breakfast at school may not sit at the designated breakfast tables. - The cafeteria is to be kept clean.

-Expectations/Rules of Lunch Behavior:

-- · Students are to remain seated. - Food or drinks are not to be taken from the cafeteria. - Students are to raise hand and ask permission to leave table for any reason, including restroom and water fountain. - Students are expected to behave appropriately. - The cafeteria is to be kept clean. - Grade level procedures may vary. - Students may not consume any food or drink outside of the cafeteria, except with special permission.
+- Expectations/Rules of Lunch Behavior: - Students are to remain seated. - Food or drinks are not to be taken from the cafeteria. - Students are to raise hand and ask permission to leave table for any reason, including restroom and water fountain. - Students are expected to behave appropriately. - The cafeteria is to be kept clean. - Grade level procedures may vary. - Students may not consume any food or drink outside of the cafeteria, except with special permission.